lunamystry/eie_resource/README.md

 ## Requirements
 mongodb - is used to store non-user items.
+The scripts folder has a script to install mongo on Ubuntu.
+Such as the session.

-ldap - is used to store users, you thus must be able to connect to an ldap server for testing. python-ldap is used.
+`ldap` - is used to store users, you thus must be able to connect to an ldap server for testing.
+Assuming there is a ldap server running already, python-ldap is used and it can be installed on Ubuntu using the command below.

+    sudo apt-get install python-ldap

 smbencrypt - for generating LM and NT password hashes.
 This is usually provided by a freeradius package, on ubuntu it is installed by

-    sudo apt-get install freeradius-utils python-ldap
+    sudo apt-get install freeradius-utils

 ## Installation
 Python2.7 is needed to run the application.
 The requirements are listed in the